fteem/shortenizer/README.md

 * If you want to change the style of the form, see the CSS classes used [here](https://github.com/fteem/shortenizer/blob/master/app/assets/stylesheets/shortenizer/application.css).

+## To do
+* Add the abiility for the shortener to be used only for authenticated users.

 ## Contributing

 1. Fork it ( http://github.com/fteem/shortenizer/fork )